This chapter presents the cause and certainty of Nineveh's doom.

 Nineveh had exported her spiritual and moral corruption to the nations that courted her.
 To their shame, Israel and Judah, willingly participated in this error, though they possessed the Word of Truth (eg., Eze 22:2-4; Hos 4:12; Zech 10:2).

 But Nineveh also had received the Truth (through Jonah) and turned from it.
 Having known the mercies of God, her turning away was spiritual adultery.
 Therefore, the LORD would uncover and reveal her fornication to all of her partners in shame.
 Verses 5-6 describe the public shaming (appropriate in that culture) of a woman caught in adultery.
-Apostate christendom is described in similar terms in Rev 17:1,2; 18:2,3.
+Apostate Christendom is described in similar terms in Rev 17:1,2; 18:2,3.

 The surrounding nations would see Nineveh's 'foolishness' {'vile' is HB=nabel} as the LORD hurled upon her the 'detestable things' {'abominable filth'} which she had chosen for herself.